Peptide Research Mitochondrial Health Metabolic Science

 What is MOTS-C peptide and how does it work?

-MOTS-C is a 16-amino-acid mitochondria-derived peptide encoded by mitochondrial DNA.
-It works by activating the AMPK pathway, enhancing insulin sensitivity, and regulating glucose and fat metabolism.
-Animal and early human studies suggest it may mimic exercise-like metabolic benefits through mitochondrial signaling.
+MOTS-C is a 16-amino-acid mitochondria-derived peptide encoded by energy-cell DNA.
+It works by starting the AMPK pathway, enhancing insulin response, and regulating glucose and fat body function.
+Animal and early human studies suggest it may mimic exercise-like body benefits through energy-cell signaling.

 What is the recommended MOTS-C dosage?

-Research protocols typically use 5–10 mg per day via subcutaneous injection, administered 3–5 times per week.
+Research protocols often use 5–10 mg per day via under-skin injection, gave 3–5 times per week.
 Some protocols use up to 20 mg per session for athletic performance.
 Always begin at the lower end (5 mg) and consult a healthcare professional before use, as this is a research compound.

 What does a MOTS-C dosage chart look like?